- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 Explore the APIs with Script Lab

-If you want to tinker with APIs without building a whole project, you can use Script Lab, a free add-on available on the Microsoft Marketplace.
+If you want to experiment with APIs without building a whole project, you can use Script Lab , a free add-on available on the Microsoft Marketplace.

-Within Script Lab you will find a library of pre-built examples which you can run as is or use as a base for your own code.
-Furthermore, the official documentation includes short videos showing Script Lab in action, which is very helpful for getting an idea of everything it can do.
+Within Script Lab, you'll find a library of pre-built examples that you can run as is or use as a foundation for your own code.
+In addition, the official documentation includes short videos demonstrating Script Lab in action, which is very helpful for getting a feel for everything it can do.

 Expand the Office user interface

-One of the strengths of accessories is that They don't just execute code "behind the scenes"but they can be fully integrated into the Office interface, adding tabs, buttons, menus and panels tailored to your needs.
+One of the strengths of add-ins is that they are not limited to running code "behind the scenes ," but can be fully integrated into the Office interface, adding tabs, buttons, menus, and panels tailored to your needs.

-The most common forms The following are ways to extend the interface:
+The most common ways to extend the interface are:

 - Plugin commands that are integrated into the ribbon or context menus.